Pennsieve/readme-service/README.md

 # template-serverless-service
-A template for building a new Pennsieve Serverless Service
+A proxy to the readme.io API for our frontend.